 (3) An appeal commenced by, or an answer filed by, a person under a disability may only be discontinued with the leave of the Court which may make any consequential order needed, including an order as to costs and the disposal of money paid to the Court as security for costs.

-(4) A party wishing to discontinue must file and serve a notice of discontinuance together with any consent of another party required by subrule (2).
+(4) A party wishing to discontinue must file and serve a Form 11 (Discontinuance notice) together with any consent of another party required by subrule (2).

 (5) In the case of a discontinuance under subrule (1), the appellant must pay the respondent’s costs to the date of discontinuance unless the parties agree otherwise.